aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/workflows.rst

     However, by using ``run`` on the work chain itself, it will still not be able to restart.
     To make the work chain save its checkpoints, you should use the ``submit`` launcher instead.

-As an additional exercise (optional), instead of running the main workflow ``EquationOfStates``, try to submit it.
+As an additional exercise (optional), instead of running the main workflow ``EquationOfState``, try to submit it.
 Note that the file where the work chains is defined will need to be globally importable (so the daemon knows how to load it) and you need to launch it (with ``submit``) from a different python file.
 The easiest way to achieve this is typically to embed the workflow inside a python package.